WSFJ-TV: History

 The new station ran only Christian programs, including The PTL Club, Jimmy Swaggart, The 700 Club, Another Life, and children's programming.
 In the fall of 1980, WSFJ began running secular programming such as Independent Network News and New Zoo Revue during the weekdays, along with Wild Kingdom and other hunting and wildlife shows on Saturdays.
 However, the schedule remained predominantly Christian, and its policy regarding secular programming was very conservative so as not to offend the sensibilities of its mostly fundamentalist and Pentecostal viewership.
 It was the only over-the-air source of non-network programming in central Ohio until WTTE (channel 28) signed on in 1984.

-In February 1999, the station affiliated with Pax TV (later i: Independent Television, now Ion Television), running the network's programming from 11 a.m. to 7 p.m. and again from 10 p.m. to 1 a.m.
+In February 1999, the station had a secondary affiliation with Pax TV (later i: Independent Television, now Ion Television), running the network's programming from 11 a.m. to 7 p.m. and again from 10 p.m. to 1 a.m.
 WSFJ also began to be seen on a translator in Columbus, WCPX-LP (channel 48), which was owned by Pax's parent company, Paxson Communications (now Ion Media).
 Before this, Pax programming was seen overnights on WWHO, a WB affiliate then owned by the Paramount Stations Group.
 WSFJ was the largest Ion affiliate owned by a company other than Ion Media Networks.
-While WSFJ was affiliated with Pax, WCMH-TV (channel 4), the local NBC owned-and-operated station, reaired their NewsChannel 4 newscasts on channel 51, as part of an agreement with NBC and Pax.

 WSFJ was sold to Guardian Enterprise Group in 2004.
-In 2005, WSFJ began to acquire some family-friendly programming separate from its affiliation with Pax/i and rebranded the station as GTN51—short for "Guardian Television Network."
+In 2005, WSFJ began to acquire some family-friendly programming separate from its affiliation with Pax/i and rebranded the station as "GTN51"—short for "Guardian Television Network".
 Guardian Enterprise Group was located in the same office as WSFJ.
 Other companies under the Guardian Enterprise Group include Guardian Studios and Guardian Human Resources.

 In March 2007, WSFJ moved its master control and studio into a facility at Easton Town Center, which generated the content that was sent to their new digital transmission facility in Pataskala, off of SR 161.
 That year, WSFJ launched its digital signal on channel 24.

 Ion sold WCPX-LP in 2007, and in January 2008 it was relaunched as an Azteca América affiliate.
 At the same time, Ion programming disappeared from WSFJ, leaving it exclusively with family entertainment, religious shows, and paid programming.
 Ion's main program feed would later resurface in the market on the third subchannel of WCMH-TV.